jvitku/nengo_1.4/README.md

 --------------

 ###nenoros-master-v0.0.6
-* TODO: adding support for `ctu.nengoros.model.termination.TransformTermination`, which contains transformation matrix and is able to change dimension between input and output of the Termination.
-This (combined with dynamical adding of new Terminations) will provide ability to connect nodes of arbitrary dimensions together.
+* Added support for `ctu.nengoros.model.termination.TransformTermination`, which contains transformation matrix and is able to change dimension between input and output of the Termination.
+This (combined with dynamical adding of new Terminations) provides the ability to connect nodes of arbitrary dimensions together.

 ###nengoros-master-v0.0.5